kanak032/Click-Through-Rate-Prediction/README.md

 - Joblib For loading the pre-trained models.
 - Scikit-learn For logistic regression and scaling.
 - XGBoost For the XGBoost model.
-- LightGBM: For the LightGBM model.
+- LightGBM: For the LightGBM .

 Project Structure:-